feitgemel/Python-Code-Cool-Stuff/Thin-Plate-Spline-Motion-Model/README.md

 The tutorial is divided into five parts:

-1. Setting up the Environment: We'll walk you through creating a Conda environment with the right Python libraries to ensure a smooth animation process.

-2. Cloning the GitHub Repository

-3. Downloading Model Weights

-4. Demo 1: Running a Demo

-5. Demo 2: Using Your Own Images and Video

 🖼️ Part 1: Setting up the Environment: We'll walk you through creating a Conda environment with the right Python libraries to ensure a smooth animation process.

 🧠 Part 2: Cloning the GitHub Repository